CudaText-addons/cuda_sync_editing/readme/readme.txt

 Notes
 -----
 - The plugin automatically uses "Simple Naive Mode" (Regex only) for: Markdown, reStructuredText, Textile, ToDo, Todo.txt, JSON and Ini files.
-- Identifiers inside Comments or Strings are usually ignored unless `use_simple_naive_mode` is set to true.
+- Identifiers inside 'Comments' or 'Strings' are usually ignored unless `use_simple_naive_mode` is set to true.

 Troubleshooting